amoszczynski/Mid-Term_Algo-Trader/README.md

 signaling.py --> analyzes data and returns buy/sell signal
 algo-trader.py --> calls signaling.py functions and places buy/sell orders
 polygon-list.csv --> file containing list of all small-cap and larger equities in NYSE, NASDAQ, and AMEX, used in algo-trader.py

+This code is to be automated (I used google cloud platform's cloud functions and cloud scheduler features)